Skip to main content

 #

-If you have 2 days, yes — some tours offer this.
-Doing both in one day is too rushed.
+If you have 2 days, absolutely — some tours offer this two-day combo.
+Doing both in a single day is not realistic.
+They’re in different directions from Athens and each deserves proper time.

 What should I wear?